macCesar/purgeTSS/configuring-guide.md

 Customizing the color palette for your project with the `colors` utilities.

 ### Nested object syntax
-You can define your colors as a simple list of key-value pairs, or using a nested object notation where the nested keys are added to the base color name as modifiers
+You can define the colors as a simple list of key-value pairs, or using a nested object notation where the nested keys are added to the base color name as modifiers.

 ```javascript
 // ./purgetss/config.js